1992 SEC men's basketball tournament

 The 1992 SEC men's basketball tournament took place from March 12–15, 1992 at the Birmingham-Jefferson Convention Complex in Birmingham, Alabama.
 The Kentucky Wildcats, who returned to the tournament after a two-year NCAA-sanctioned ban, won the tournament and received the SEC’s automatic bid to the 1992 NCAA Men’s Division I Basketball Tournament by defeating the Alabama Crimson Tide by a score of 80–54.
 That win would be Kentucky’s 17th overall SEC tournament title.
 Auburn did not participate, leaving only 11 teams in the field.

-Television coverage of the tournament was produced and regionally syndicated entirely by Jefferson Pilot Sports.
+Television coverage of the tournament was produced and regionally syndicated entirely by Jefferson Pilot Sports (known on air as JP Sports due to the initials used on the logo at the time), in its fifth year as the syndicated rightsholder of SEC Basketball.
+However, ESPN broadcast the championship game outside the SEC footprint.